 You’ve heard of single origin and bean-to-bar, well how about origin-made bean-to-bar chocolate?
-Since the majority of the chocolates that we use are origin-made, we wanted to share more of that story with you.
+Since we use chocolates that are origin-made and direct trade, we wanted to share more of that story with you.

-All of these incredible ingredients are being made into chocolate bars and chocolate couverture in Ecuador, origin-made chocolate that is bean-to-bar in the country where it is grown.
-This keeps more money in the local economy, and creates more jobs.
+All of these incredible ingredients are being made into chocolate bars and chocolate couverture in Ecuador, origin-made chocolate that is bean-to-bar, or more accurately tree-to-bar, in the country where it is grown.
+This keeps more money in the local economy, helps farmers command a higher price for their beans, and creates more jobs.

 Bean-to-bar craft chocolate makers have helped change the industry in that they buy directly from farms and pay farmers a higher rate for their beans than commodity prices, and they are helping to preserve heirloom varietals that are lower yield but much more flavorful and full of history.
 They are also socially-conscious and craft-driven people who are educating the public about how chocolate is sourced and grown, and how we can experience chocolate on the same level as a fine wine or estate-grown coffee bean.

-Some companies, like Valrhona who is part owner of Republica del Cacao, an Ecuadorian company with whom Dar traveled, are partnering with chocolate growers and placing production in the country of origin, providing them with capital and infrastructure while employing and using local resources.
+Some companies, like Valrhona who has partnered with Republica del Cacao, an Ecuadorian company with whom Dar traveled, are supporting local chocolate growers and keeping production in the country of origin, providing them with capital and infrastructure while employing and using local people and resources.

 Let’s face it, all of these things are of utmost importance, but the chocolate has to taste good, too.
 In order for people to be willing to buy chocolate at a higher price, and in order for us to use it in our recipes and pair it with the delicious, premium ingredients we source locally for their outstanding flavor, all of these steps must ultimately result in a chocolate product that tastes superior.